wix/stylable/packages/stylable.io/docs/guides/migration-v3.md

 ### CSS custom properties

-Stylable now also localize css custom properties, it means that any usage of custom proprties (--prop) should be now incoparated in the component code.
+Stylable now localizes CSS Custom Properties.
+This means that any usage of Custom Proprties (e.g. `--prop`) should now be incorparated in the component code.

 See the docs about [CSS custom properties](https://stylable.io/docs/references/css-vars) for usage.